Chapter 18. Scanning the system for security compliance and vulnerabilities

 Because tangd uses the systemd socket activation mechanism, the server starts as soon as the first connection comes in.
 A new set of cryptographic keys is automatically generated at the first start.
 To perform cryptographic operations such as manual key generation, use the jose utility.

-Use the following steps to rotate your Tang server keys and update existing bindings on clients.
+For security reasons, rotate your Tang server keys and update existing bindings on clients periodically.
 The precise interval at which you should rotate them depends on your application, key sizes, and institutional policy.

 Alternatively, you can rotate Tang keys by using the nbde_server RHEL system role.
 See Using the nbde_server system role for setting up multiple Tang servers for more information.